-- Submit an official transcript from your most recent college or high school.
+- Submit a transcript from your most recently completed college or high school term.

 High School Students*

-- If you're a high school student, you must be at least 16 years old and have completed your sophomore year by the time your Purdue coursework begins.
+- You must be at least 16 years old and have completed your sophomore year by the time your Purdue coursework begins.

 - You may enroll in a maximum of seven credit hours per academic term.

-- Home-schooled students who want to take non-degree courses during Purdue's fall or spring terms must demonstrate that they cannot take the desired course(s) at a local high school or community college.
+- Home-schooled students who want to take non-degree courses during Purdue's fall or spring terms must demonstrate that they cannot take the desired coursework at a local high school or community college.
 This is not a requirement during the summer term.

-Purdue requires all international applicants from a non-English-speaking countries to provide an English proficiency test score.
+- Applicants from non-English-speaking countries must provide an English proficiency test score.